jansche/AccessibleEvents/README.md

 ### Hybrid Events
 All events that facilitate both online and offline speakers and attendees in a mix.
  **Characteristics:**  We haven't seen enough of these events yet to find characteristics that are typical.
 But these events have live online participants as well as on-site participants.
 Ideally these two groups should be able to interact and mingle.
 Or at least both parties should be able to interact with the speakers equally during e.g. Q&A.
+ **Keynotes:** Speakers could partake in the event in-person, or remotely.
+Sometimes their talks are pre-recorded and they take Q&A live (and during the recording plays).
+A conference organizer will sometimes direct a camera at the audience so that the remote speaker can gauge the audience's feedback and energy level.
+ **Breakout Sessions:**
+ **Registration:** Registration is done via a 3rd party service, or own software with integrated payment solution.
+Maybe registration is free, like with many meetups.
+ **Breaks:** During hybrid events breaks for the live audience and the remote audience will no doubt be very different.
+[ACCESSIBILITY GUIDANCE](categories/in-person_events/ACCESSIBILITY_GUIDANCE.md#Breaks).

 👉🏽[ACCESSIBILITY GUIDANCE](categories/hybrid_events/ACCESSIBILITY_GUIDANCE.md) (needs content, please vote for [Issues](https://github.com/jansche/AccessibleEvents/issues).)